arthurbcp/kuma-site/src/content/docs/getting-started/index.md

 ---
-title: About Kuma
+title: About Mr. Smith
-description: Getting Started Guide for the Kuma Framework
+description: Getting Started Guide for the Mr. Smith Framework
 ---

-Kuma is a powerful framework designed to generate scaffolds for any programming language, based on [Go templates](https://pkg.go.dev/text/template).
+Mr. Smith is a powerful framework designed to generate scaffolds for any programming language, based on [Go templates](https://pkg.go.dev/text/template).
 It simplifies the setup process for new projects by automating the creation of directories, files, and base code, ensuring consistency and saving valuable development time.
-Additionally, Kuma features a customizable TUI, providing an intuitive and efficient experience for both scaffold creators and users, making the process accessible and smooth for developers of all levels.
+Additionally, Mr. Smith features a customizable TUI, providing an intuitive and efficient experience for both scaffold creators and users, making the process accessible and smooth for developers of all levels.

 ## Features